Data Validation Error Format

 The offset number locator format with name number is used to reference an element in a sequence of elements.
 The locator value is non-negative integer encoded as string without leading zeroes.
 The first element has number zero (locator value 0).

-Character position
+Character number

-The character position locator format with name char is used to reference a character in a sequence of characters from a character set.
+The character number locator format with name char is used to reference a character in a sequence of characters from a character set.
 The locator value is a positive integer encoded as string without leading zeroes.
 The first character has number one (locator value 1).

 In Unicode strings, this locator format refers to code points instead of visual characters.